 - (8) Building height for a building not fronting on Main Street or East Main Street: maximum three stories and 35 feet.
-Chimneys, vent pipes, roof gardens and fences, greenhouses, solar collectors, wind energy systems, and other rooftop accessory structures may project up to eight feet above the maximum height, provided that, with the exception of roof gardens and solar collectors, they occupy no more than 15% of the roof area and are set back at least 15 feet from the front edge of the roof. - (9) Lot area and lot width: There are no minimum lot area or lot width requirements. - (10) Lot depth: Minimum lot depth is 75 feet, except that on any lot in which the area behind a building is voluntarily dedicated to the City as public parking, there shall be no minimum depth requirement. - (11) Floor area ratio: There is no maximum floor area ratio. - (12) Landscaped area: For lots fronting on Main Street or East Main Street, a minimum of 10% of the lot shall be landscaped with trees, shrubs, or grass, in locations approved by the Planning Board that enhance the streetscape or provide a landscaped interior courtyard, and are found to be consistent with the intent of the CMS District.
+Chimneys, vent pipes, roof gardens and fences, greenhouses, solar collectors, wind energy systems, and other rooftop accessory structures may project up to eight feet above the maximum height, provided that, with the exception of roof gardens and solar collectors, they occupy no more than 15% of the roof area and are set back at least 15 feet from the front edge of the roof. - (9) Building depth: corner buildings shall not extend along a side street more than 150 feet from the Main Street or East Main Street frontage, unless the rear building height is reduced to two stories. - (10) Lot area and lot width: There are no minimum lot area or lot width requirements. - (11) Lot depth: Minimum lot depth is 75 feet, except that on any lot in which the area behind a building is voluntarily dedicated to the City as public parking, there shall be no minimum depth requirement.

+- (12) Floor area ratio: There is no maximum floor area ratio. - (13) Landscaped area: For lots fronting on Main Street or East Main Street, a minimum of 10% of the lot shall be landscaped with trees, shrubs, or grass, in locations approved by the Planning Board that enhance the streetscape or provide a landscaped interior courtyard, and are found to be consistent with the intent of the CMS District.
 This requirement shall be reduced to 5% if the landscaped area is accessible to the public.
 For lots not fronting on Main Street or East Main Street, a minimum of 15% of the lot shall be landscaped with trees and shrubs.
-These requirements may be waived for lots of 5,000 square feet or less.

-(13) Lots that front on Main Street or East Main Street.
+These requirements may be waived for lots of 5,000 square feet or less. - (14) Lots that front on Main Street or East Main Street.

 Min.
 Max.

-Lot Area
+Lot Area - -

-(a) Lot Width 423
+(a) Lot Width 227

 (b) Lot Depth 75' -

-F.A.R. - -
+F.A.R. -

 (c) Front Setback 0' 10'

-(d) Side Setback 0' -
+(d) Side Setback 0'

-(e) Rear Setback 25'
+(e) Rear Setback 25' -

 (f) Landscaped Area 10% -

 Frontage Occupancy, detached building 80%

 Frontage Occupancy, buildings w/shared side wall 100% -

 (g) Pedestrian Clearway 8' -